springernature/ux-elements-docs/springernature/styleguide/typography.md

 ## Tools for designers
-- Use the Sketch styleguide to use the Elements typography styles in your designs
+- Use the Sketch style guide to use the Elements typography styles in your designs
 - If you’re designing in Sketch, we recommend using the stark plugin to the check colour contrast of text in your designs